Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Introduction

 To better understand how prohibitive the said limitations are on the higher-order tasks, we train multi-layer SSMs and tractable attention baselines on these tasks.
 Similar to the atomic tasks, \dlr outperforms SSM baselines.
-Surprisingly, while our attention-based baseline is upto $8\times$ slower and far less compute-efficient compared to SSMs, it outperforms them on \textsc{ListOps-SubTrees}.
+Surprisingly, while our attention-based baseline is upto $8\times$ slower and far less compute-efficient compared to SSMs, it outperforms them on \textsc{ListOps-SubTrees} \mi{The structure of the sentence is confusing.
+The template is "while something is more expensive, it is still worse" while you had here "while it is more expensive, it is also better"}.
 This contradicts the low performance of Transformer variants reported on the \textsc{ListOps} task of LRA, highlighting the benefits of our sequence-tagging setup, where supervision is much more dense compared to LRA. \textsc{PathfinderSegmentation}, on the other hand, requires contextualization over significantly longer ranges, and here \dlr not only outperforms all baselines but delivers an impressive performance on images as large as $256\times 256$ (input length $65K$) and reasonable performance in the $512\times 512$ case (input length $262K$).

 To summarize, our work comprises several contributions towards better understanding of SSMs.
 First, we propose \dlr{}, a simpler and equally effective model compared to current SSMs for modeling long-range interactions.
 Second, we analyze SSMs on a wide range of synthetic tasks and highlight their advantages and limitations compared to other state space and attention-based models.
 Last, we provide a suite of synthetic tasks that provide a test-bed for analyzing long-range models.
 Our code and data are available at \url{https://github.com/ag1988/dlr}.